Ayophilx/EDA-Sugarcane-Production/README.md

 # Correlation Analysis
 The correlation analysis examines the connections between numerical variables, with a heatmap being utlizied to illustrate the correlation matrix and pinpoint any significant relationships

+# Conclusion
+This analysis offers a comprehensive overview of sugarcane production globally examing metrics across various countries and continents.
+It delves into connections between production-related factors, identifying notable patterns and trends in the data.
+For a deeper dive into the findings, please see the accompanying Jupyter Notebook in this repository